aashishsatya/Automatic-Theorem-Prover/README.md

 Spy(x)

-x can take on any values like Bond, Johnny English or Kim, but
+x can take on any values like Bond, Hunt or Powers, but

 Spy(X)

-would mean a spy whose name is X -- X cannot be substituted with Joe or Bond.
+would mean a spy whose name is X -- X cannot be substituted with Bourne or Tasker.

 All the above information will be displayed when a help command is invocated in the program (not implemented yet).